-Ariella Chezar is the author of Flowers for the Table and The Flower Workshop, and a Master floral designer whose work has graced the covers and pages of Martha Stewart Lving, O Magazine, Smitten, Sunset, Garden Design, Better Homes and Gardens, Domino, Real Simple, Sweet Paul and many more.
+Ariella Chezar is the author of Flowers for the Table, The Flower Workshop, and most recently Seasonal Flower Arranging.
+She is a master floral designer whose work has graced the covers and pages of Martha Stewart Living, O Magazine, Smitten, Sunset, Garden Design, Better Homes and Gardens, Domino, Real Simple, Sweet Paul and many more.

 Ariella started her work in the Bay Area where she was lured by the beautiful flowers.
 All the unusual vines, garden roses, and fruit on the branch.
-In that Mediterranean climate I discovered such abundance and so much inspiration.
-It was there that I started my business.
-She then traveled to NYC and shortly after arriving was approached by Chronicle Books to write Flowers for the Table in 2002.
+In that Mediterranean climate she discovered such abundance and so much inspiration.
+She traveled to NYC and shortly after arriving was approached by Chronicle Books to write Flowers for the Table in 2002.
 With book in hand, she made her way to all the New York magazines and began working on stories with them.
-At the time, the trend in NY flowers was tight and contained.
+At the time, the trend in NY flowers was tight and contained, with hers being loose and garden-inspired.

-Ariella teaches workshops all over the world and has also designed flower arrangements for the White House.
-In the fall of 2017, Ariella came onto the FlowerSchool New York staff as Artistic Director and Master Designer.
+Ariella has a flower farm in the Berkshires and teaches workshops all over the world, and has even designed for The White House.
+In the fall of 2017, Ariella came onto the FlowerSchool New York staff as Artistic Director and Master Florist.

 L’Olivier, the sleek floral design atelier on Manhattan’s Upper East Side is a long way from Brignoles, the Provencal village between St Tropez and Aix en Provence where Olivier Giugni grew up.
 Yet the warmth, whimsy, style and bursts of color this floral artist brought from his native Southern France are unmistakable.
 His mantra: life is color and color is life.
 And Olivier has been adding sumptuous color and life to New York City, his adopted home, since 1986.